skolbot.AI Chatbot for Schools

 Structured data (Schema.org) plays a central role: institutions that implement it see an average +12-point gain in AI answer visibility (Source: Skolbot GEO monitoring, 500 queries x 6 countries x 3 AI engines, Feb.
 2026).

-Moreover, Gen Z expects to find an AI chatbot on your site β not a form.
+Moreover, Gen Z expects to find an AI chatbot on your site β€” not a form.
 If you offer no chat, the prospect perceives your school as technologically behind.
 And for this generation, technological lag is a negative signal about the quality of teaching.

-The internationalisation of the Gen Z prospect
+The internationalization of the Gen Z prospect

-58% of international prospects interact in a language other than English β primarily Mandarin (22%), Spanish (11%) and Arabic (7%) (Source: automatic language detection, 8,500 Skolbot conversations, 2025-2026).
-For UK institutions, this means that international prospects arriving via UCAS still need support in their native language once they reach your site.
+58% of international prospects interact in a language other than English β€” primarily Mandarin (22%), Spanish (11%) and Arabic (7%) (Source: automatic language detection, 8,500 Skolbot conversations, 2025-2026).
+For US institutions, this means that international prospects arriving via agencies or EducationUSA still need support in their native language once they reach your site.

-National application systems β UCAS in the UK, Studielink in the Netherlands, Parcoursup in France β remain mandatory gateways, but Gen Z makes its shortlist online well before submitting a formal application.
+National application systems β€” Common App and Coalition App in the United States, OUAC in Ontario, Parcoursup in France β€” remain mandatory gateways, but Gen Z makes its shortlist online well before submitting a formal application.
 It is in this pre-selection phase that your website plays its most decisive role.

 The 5 fatal mistakes school websites make with Gen Z

-1. Burying tuition fees
+1. Burying tuition and cost of attendance

 89% of prospects want this information first.
 Hiding it behind a "Download our brochure" or a "Contact us to learn more" is the surest way to lose the prospect.
-Display fees on the programme page, clearly, without asterisks.
+Display tuition, fees, and estimated total cost of attendance on the program page, clearly, without asterisks.
+Link directly to your Net Price Calculator β€” it is required by the US Department of Education and prospects expect it.

 2. Responding in 72 hours to a question asked at 9pm on a Sunday